Rare Things for a Rare Life

 Her mother offered a weak smile and pulled her close.
 “It will be well.
 Your father and I have had a full, blessed life.
 We will sleep.
 When we wake, we will all be together with J’shua Ha Mashiach and the Father.
 Take your dagger and these coins.
 Go!”

 The moment bore down on Rebekah, an insurmountable burden.
-Her mother’s love, the weight of responsibility, and this cruel circumstance twisted within her.
+Her parent’ sacrifice, the uncertainty of her choices, and this cruel circumstance twisted within her.
 She clutched the blade and coins in trembling hands, the tangible remnants of a life she was forced to leave behind.

 With a final, tearful glance at her mother, Rebekah turned away, sprinting towards the east fields.
 The crop rose like a bulwark.
 As she crashed through the tall plants that blocked her view, they smacked her face and arms, swishing, loud in her ears.
 The crickets and the pounding of her heart were deafening.
 Each step distanced her from those she held most dear.
-The echo of her mother’s words lingered, a murmured prayer that fueled her desperate flight.
+The echo of her mother’s words fueled her desperate flight.

 Chapter 2